The Irish Manuscripts in the Library of Trinity College

 Research Theme: Manuscript, Book and Print Culture

-Event Type: Alumni, Arts and Culture, Conferences, Courses, Lectures and Seminars, Library, Public
+Event Category: Alumni, Arts and Culture, Conferences, Courses, Lectures and Seminars, Library, Public

 Type of Event: One-time event